shreyash-chonkie/mastra/docs/src/content/docs/course/02-agent-tools-mcp/10-updating-agent-instructions-zapier.md

        - You can categorize emails by priority, identify action items, and summarize content
        - You can also use this tool to send emails

-    2. Typefully:
-       - Use these tools for creating and managing tweet drafts with Typefully
-       - It focuses on AI, Javascript, Typescript, and Science topics

     Keep your responses concise and friendly.
   `,
   model: openai("gpt-4o"),